 Get exclusive member benefits & effect social change.
 Join Today

 These symptoms can also indicate other conditions, including pancreatic cysts or cancerous tumors.
-Make sure to tell your doctor about all your symptoms.
+Make sure to tell your doctor about all of your symptoms.

 A ruptured cyst may present different symptoms, such as:

 If you experience any of these symptoms, seek emergency medical attention or call 911 immediately.
-A ruptured cyst can cause massive bleeding and infection in the abdomen, and could be fatal.
+A ruptured cyst can cause massive bleeding and infection in the abdomen, and it could be fatal.

 Surgery involves making a very small incision to drain the pseudocyst with a needle guided by ultrasound or an endoscopic camera.
-Alternatively, the doctor might make a larger incision to view the pseudocyst directly.
+Alternatively, your doctor might make a larger incision to view the pseudocyst directly.

 Pancreatitis is the most common cause of pseudocysts, so preventing pancreatitis is the best way to prevent cysts from forming.
-If you drink alcohol regularly or are an alcoholic, consider stopping or seeking out treatment for addiction, especially if you have a family history of alcoholism or pancreatitis.
+If you drink alcohol regularly or you’re an alcoholic, consider stopping or seeking out treatment for addiction, especially if you have a family history of alcoholism or pancreatitis.

-A diet low in carbohydrates and cholesterol, and consisting of fresh fruits, fresh vegetables, and lean protein, can lower your triglycerides and help prevent the development of pseudocysts.
+A diet low in carbohydrates and cholesterol and consisting of fresh fruits, fresh vegetables, and lean protein, can lower your triglycerides and help prevent the development of pseudocysts.

 Written by: Elea Carey

 Medically reviewed on: Dec 07, 2015: Steven Kim, MD

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.